• Skip to primary navigation

 Ingredients for Cadbury Mini Egg Brownies

 Cocoa Powder - Cocoa powder adds a bitter note, which balances out the chocolate chips.
+It also makes brownies fudgy not cakey.
 I use Dutch processed cocoa powder which is readily available and darker in color with a smoother, more mellow flavor.
-If you're in the UK you can also use regular cocoa powder which has a rich, intense flavor and real acidity to it.

 Flour - I use all purpose flour when making these brownies but it is simple to switch in a gluten-free flour if needed.